-- (a) When a new position is created within the bargaining unit, the College shall post notice of the new position.
+(a) When a new position is created within the bargaining unit, the College shall post notice of the new position.
 The posting shall be placed on the Human Resources website for a minimum of one week, and in college publications where appropriate and timely, so that all members will know about the new position.
 A copy of the job posting shall be forwarded to the Union, and to each steward in the bargaining unit.
-Should the new position be a temporary one, the posting shall clearly state that should any other regular employee be selected to fill the position it will be on a substitution pay basis. - (b) When a vacancy occurs which the College intends to fill, it shall be posted as outlined in (a) above, except in the cases of temporary vacancies which shall be filled as follows: - (1) Regular employees in the same department and/or work area shall be given the first consideration in filling the position in a substitution pay situation, without posting, pursuant to the criteria for substitution established under Article 19.5. - (2) If the temporary vacancy is not filled by a regular employee in the same department and/or work area it shall be posted, clearly stating that should any other regular employee be selected to fill the position, it will be on a substitution pay basis pursuant to the criteria for substitution established under Article 19.5. - (c) Temporary vacancies or new positions not exceeding 120 calendar days may be filled by an on call employee without posting, provided that the provisions of (b)(1) above have been fully exhausted.
-Extension of this 120 day period must receive prior approval of the Union in writing. - (d) It is understood that regular employees who have passed their initial probation (trial) period and who are successful in applying to full-time or part-time temporary positions that represent a promotion or lateral move will have their former position protected. - (e) When a new job classification is created within the bargaining unit, the College shall consult with the Union regarding the placement of the job classification on the salary scale in Appendix A. - (f) It is understood that the provisions of Article 14.9 and 14.11, Recall Rights and Procedures, shall take precedence over the terms of this article. - (g) In the case of a selection where there is no candidate with the minimum required knowledge, abilities and skills, the College has the sole discretion to offer the position to the most qualified candidate at a pay level two steps below the pay level assigned to the position.
+Should the new position be a temporary one, the posting shall clearly state that should any other regular employee be selected to fill the position it will be on a substitution pay basis.

+(b) When a vacancy occurs which the College intends to fill, it shall be posted as outlined in (a) above, except in the cases of temporary vacancies which shall be filled as follows:

+(1) Regular employees in the same department and/or work area shall be given the first consideration in filling the position in a substitution pay situation, without posting, pursuant to the criteria for substitution established under Clause 19.5 (Vacation Relief).

+(2) If the temporary vacancy is not filled by a regular employee in the same department and/or work area it shall be posted, clearly stating that should any other regular employee be selected to fill the position, it will be on a substitution pay basis pursuant to the criteria for substitution established under Clause 19.5 (Vacation Relief).

+(c) Temporary vacancies or new positions not exceeding 120 calendar days may be filled by an on call employee without posting, provided that the provisions of (b)(1) above have been fully exhausted.
+Extension of this 120 day period must receive prior approval of the Union in writing.

+(d) It is understood that regular employees who have passed their initial probation (trial) period and who are successful in applying to full-time or part-time temporary positions will have their former position protected.

+(e) When a new job classification is created within the bargaining unit, the College shall consult with the Union regarding the placement of the job classification on the salary scale in Appendix A.

+(f) It is understood that the provisions of Clause 14.9 (Recall Rights and Procedure) and Clause 14.11 (Recall from Layoff Without Posting) shall take precedence over the terms of this article.

+(g) In the case of a selection where there is no candidate with the minimum required knowledge, abilities and skills, the College has the sole discretion to offer the position to the most qualified candidate at a pay level two steps below the pay level assigned to the position.
 A selection implemented under this clause will not result in a reduction in salary to the employee.